Positive Education is a compulsory one lesson per week, year-long subject.

 Students explore building resilience through challenging faulty thinking.
 They learn the value of spotting character strengths, how to build positive emotions and foster positive relationships.
 They discover the benefits to self in doing things for others, which culminates in a full day community service activity.

-Students learn about fixed and growth mindsets, engagement and looking after themselves through mindfulness and relaxation.
-They learn time management and organisation skills to aid achievement and develop skills to increase optimism, persistence and resilience.
+Students explore engagement and looking after themselves through mindfulness and relaxation.
+They develop an understanding of the importance of teamwork and learn time management and organisation skills to aid achievement.
+They develop skills to increase optimism, persistence and resilience.